-A martial settlement agreement (“MSA”) is a legally-binding, written contract, which is entered into by divorcing spouses.
-An MSA resolves issues related to the couple’s divorce, which can include:
+A martial settlement agreement ("MSA") is a legally-binding, written contract, which is entered into by divorcing spouses.
+An MSA resolves issues related to the couple's divorce, which can include the following:

 Some couples are able to reach agreements regarding all divorce-related issues on their own.
 They may sit down at their kitchen table and talk it all out.
 They may even be savvy enough to write up their own agreement.
-We’re not suggesting you try this all on your own.
+We're not suggesting you try this all on your own.
 If you have little to no assets and no children, you may be able to work it all out.
-But, if you have children or more than just a few assets, you’ll probably want some legal advice.
+But if you have children or more than just a few assets, you'll probably want some professional help.

-If you don’t believe you can write up your own MSA, you and your spouse will have to hire your own attorneys (one attorney cannot represent the both of you).
+If you don't believe you can write up your own MSA and you want legal advice, you and your spouse can hire your own attorneys (one attorney cannot represent the both of you).
 Your attorney should explain your legal rights and responsibilities as they relate to the custody and support of your children, alimony and property.
-Once you have a clear understanding of your rights, you’ll be in a better position to make sound divorce decisions.
+Once you have a clear understanding of your rights, you'll be in a better position to make sound divorce decisions.

 Your attorney can also take the lead on drafting, reviewing and revising the MSA and can negotiate on your behalf, if necessary.
 Hiring an attorney to handle your MSA can be a very wise decision and may help ensure that your MSA will hold up in court.

-Another alternative is to go to a trained mediator – a neutral third party who tries to help you and your spouse reach agreements during private, three-way meetings.
-Attorneys are not present during mediation sessions, but you can ask your attorney for legal advice and have your attorney review any proposed agreements before you sign off.
+Another alternative is divorce mediation, where a trained, neutral mediator will try to help you and your spouse reach agreements during private, three-way meetings.
+If you have an attorney, you can ask your lawyer for legal advice before and during the mediation process.
+You can also have your attorney review any proposed agreements before you sign off.

 Enforcing an MSA must be done by filing a formal request or motion (legal paperwork) with the court.
 You will need to show the court how your ex-spouse failed to follow the terms of the agreement.
 There are many reasons you may need to ask the court to assist you with enforcing your agreement.
 The most common reasons include the following: